Psalm 87 – Citizens of Zion

 ‘This one was born there.’”

 a.
-I will make mention of Rahab and Babylon: After a focus on Jerusalem itself, God spoke of the Gentile nations on every side of Israel, their rivals and often enemies.
-God promised that even among them there would be those who know Me – those who have true relationship with Him.
+I will make mention of Rahab and Babylon: After a focus on Jerusalem itself, God spoke of the Gentile nations on every side of Israel, who were their rivals and often enemies.
+God promised that even among the rivals there would be those who know Me – those who have true relationship with Him.

 i.
 “Rahab is Egypt, and so called for its strength and pride.
 Babel, the chief city of the Babylonians.
 These were deadly enemies to Jerusalem, which was ground between them as between a pair of millstones.”
 (Trapp)